-There is a lot of competition and noise online, especially on social channels, so you need to make a repeated effort to impact your audience.
+There is a lot of noise on social channels, so it's important to make a repeated effort to impact your audience.
 This way, they’ll be more likely to remember your brand when they need a solution or product like yours.

 7. Episodic content builds credibility

 Finally, there’s no doubt that showing up regularly builds trust and credibility.

 Even if your content is the best in your industry, trust won’t build up over time with your audience if you’re not showing up regularly.
 People look for dependable sources of content and trust comes from that reliability.

 As more people put trust in you, it’ll help you establish more authority, more interest and help you make more sales.